 Having a small primary bathroom and a small budget doesn’t mean you have to be stuck with ugly cabinets, countertops or floors!
 Let me show you how cheap you can refresh your small primary bathroom!
-I’ve included a source list as well to hopefully help with your own bathroom refresh

 I AM SO EXCITED I DON’T EVEN KNOW WHAT TO SAY RIGHT NOW OTHER THAN TO SHOW YOU!
 Yes, I typed that in all caps which means I’m yelling but I’m not yelling AT you I’m just yelling NEAR you.

 In case you missed any of our DIY posts in this bathroom, you can check those out here:

 Before I get to our after photos, can I just remind you all of what we started with?

 I hope you haven’t just eaten because GRODY.

 I honestly don’t even know what I’m happier about – the finished product or how cheap it was.

 I don’t know about you guys, but when it comes to a small bathroom remodel or even any room for that matter, it’s alllll in the details.

 This wasn’t a full gut job renovation, but if you’re doing one, you will thank me later after grabbing yourself a portable bathtub.
 They’re clutch with kiddos!

 *Some affiliate links may be used for your convenience.